awesomebytes/ros_overlay_on_gentoo_prefix_32b/README.md

 # Try it

-Go to https://github.com/awesomebytes/ros_overlay_on_gentoo_prefix/releases and download the latest release (ros-kinetic/ros_base is 2GB~), it's divided in parts.
+Go to https://github.com/awesomebytes/ros_overlay_on_gentoo_prefix_32b/releases and download the latest release of your choice (ros-kinetic/ros_base is 2GB~), it's divided in 1GB parts.

-Put together and extract (4.4GB~):
+Put the parts together and extract (4.4GB~):
 ```
 cd ~
 cat gentoo_on_tmp* > gentoo_on_tmp.tar.gz
-tar xvf gentoo_on_tmp.tar.
+tar xvf gentoo_on_tmp.tar.gz
 # Probably delete the intermediate files
 rm gentoo_on_tmp*
 # Just enter the Gentoo Prefix environment
 ./gentoo/startprefix
 ```

+ros-kinetic/desktop is ~4GB, extracted ~6GB.

 # WIP